20809228Environmental Economics

 Criteria

-you analyze a cause-effect relationship between economic activity and environmental impact
+identify cause-effect relationships between economic activity and environmental impact

-you recognize the instances where the cost of some environmental impact is not included in the economic transaction surrounding that economic activity
+recognize instances where the cost of some environmental impact is not included in the economic transaction surrounding that economic activity

 4. Compare the costs and benefits of various economic projects using a variety of quantitative methodologies.